-Your primary role as an attorney is to create documents that carry out your clients' goals and, in this case, accurately reflect the deal terms.
-If you rely on forms or form language and fail to consider the drafting guidelines in the Stark text along with the unique circumstances and requirements of your client and the deal, your grade will suffer.
+Your primary role as an attorney is to create documents that carry out your clients' goals and, in drafting transaction documents, accurately reflect deal terms.
+If you rely on forms, example language, or artificial intelligence, and fail to consider the drafting guidelines in the Stark text along with the unique circumstances and requirements of your client and the deal, your grade will suffer.